-- Rule 4.
-Appeal as of Right When Taken - (a) Appeal in a Civil Case.
+Rule 4.
+Appeal as of Right - When Taken

-- (6) Reopening the Time to File an Appeal.
-The district court may reopen the time to file an appeal for a period of 14 days after the date when its order to reopen is entered, but only if all the following conditions are satisfied: - (A) the court finds that the moving party did not receive notice under Federal the judgment or order sought to be appealed but did not receive the notice from the district court or any party within 21 days after entry; and the court finds that no party would be prejudiced.
+- (a) Appeal in a Civil Case. - 4 (6) Reopening the Time to File an Appeal.
+The district court may reopen the time 5 to file an appeal for a period of 14 days after the date when its order to reopen is 6 entered, but only if all the following conditions are satisfied: 7 (A) the court finds that the moving party did not receive notice under Federal

-Rule of Civil Procedure 77(d) of the entry of the judgment or order sought to be appealed within 21 days after entry; - (B) the motion is filed within 180 days after the judgment or order is entered or within 7 days after the moving party receives or observes written notice of the entry from any source, whichever is earlier;
+- 8 Rule of Civil Procedure 77(d) of the entry of the judgment or order sought the motion is filed within 180 days after the judgment or order 1s entered - 11 or within 7 days after the moving party receives or observes written notice 12 of the entry from any source, whichever is earlier;